ABOUT OCCAM

 Dec 28'

-Roadmap and recommendations for commercial and non-commercial exploitation of Adaptation and Mitigation Solutions for Aquaculture
+Roadmap and recommendations for the commercial and non-commercial uptake of OCCAM solutions.

 Feb 29'